 This transportation assessment includes two major components: a description of regulatory oversight, including how the requirements are being met by the NWMO transportation program; and a desktop analysis of transportation logistics assuming available transport infrastructure.
-If the APM Project were to be located in the representative area, the repository would be accessible by truck and railroad using existing roadways and railways.
-It is assumed that the necessary connecting road, railway and intermodal infrastructure would be constructed, thereby providing access from existing transportation infrastructure to the repository.
+If the APM Project were to be located in the Manitouwadge area, the repository would be accessible by truck and railroad using existing roadways and railways.
+It is assumed that the necessary connecting road, railway, and intermodal infrastructure would be constructed, thereby providing access from existing transportation infrastructure to the repository.
 Improvements, if required, to the transportation and intermodal infrastructure would be reviewed in detail in Phase 2 studies, should the community continue in the site selection process.

-The Township of The North Shore and the Towns of Blind River and Spanish are located on the Trans-Canada Highway 17 between Sudbury and Sault Ste.
-Marie, and the City of Elliot Lake is located 27 kilometres to the north on Highway 108.
-Highway 17 is one of Canada's two eastwest intercontinental highways and is maintained to the highest level of service.
-Only for the purpose of this Preliminary Assessment, the repository site is assumed to be within a semicircular area of an approximately 75-kilometre radius north of the four communities.

-The Ontario Ministry of Northern Development and Mines current highway investment program includes resurfacing the roadway west of Blind River and bridge rehabilitation of the Mississagi River and the Lauzon Creek bridges.
-Given Highway 17 is a major link between provinces, it is anticipated that the roadway will continue to be maintained to a high provincial standard and would support repository construction, operation, and closure.
-The average vehicle travel on Highway 17 for the region is ranges from 4,550 to 4,750 vehicles daily.
-For Highway 108 to Elliot Lake, traffic volume averages 2,350 vehicles per day.
-Traffic volumes on local highways are typically less than 500 vehicles per day.
+Manitouwadge is located on Highway 614 approximately 55 kilometres north of Trans-Canada Highway 17 between Sault Ste.
+Marie and Thunder Bay, ON.
+Highway 17 is one of Canada's two east-west intercontinental highways, and is maintained to the highest provincial level of service.
+The Ontario Ministry of Transportation's current highway investment program includes resurfacing the southern portion of Highway 614 and some culvert replacement.
+Given that Highway 17 is a major link between provinces, it is anticipated that the roadway will continue to be maintained to a high provincial standard, and would support repository construction, operation, and closure.
+The average vehicle travel on Highway 17 near Highway 614 is 2,150 vehicles daily, and the average travel on Highway 614 is 410 vehicles per day.

-If ancillary businesses and services locate near the repository (package manufacturing, testing labs, vehicle maintenance, etc.), the delivery of materials and shipment of finished goods would have access to the rest of Canada.
+If ancillary businesses and services locate near the repository (e.g., package manufacturing, testing labs, vehicle maintenance), the delivery of materials and shipment of finished goods would have access to the rest of Canada.
 The highway would also facilitate the safe and efficient commuting for workers from the surrounding region, as required.